Versatile courses

 Publications

-The Media Arts Department is home to award-winning publications, including The Roundup newspaper, The Bull magazine, theroundupnews.com, thebullmag.com and KPCRadio.com.
-Students enrolled in Broadcasting 10, Journalism 202, 217, 227, 218, 219, 220, 223, 238, 239, 248, 249, 255, 258, 259, 268 and Photography 20 and 21 are involved in content production for publications.
+The Media Arts department is home to multiple award-winning publications, including The Roundup newspaper, The Bull magazine, theroundupnews.com, thebullmag.com, and KPCRadio.com.
+Students enrolled in broadcasting, journalism, and photography classes at Pierce College are responsible for the production of department publications.

 History

-What followed was a quarter-century run of unmatched excellence in newspaper and magazine production.
+The “modern” department came into being in the early 1970s following the hiring of two World War II veterans-turned high school English teachers.
+What followed was a 25-year run of unmatched excellence in newspaper and magazine production.
 During this time, the journalism and photo programs at Pierce received more awards than any other college in the nation.

 The following policy has been adapted for use in the Pierce College Media Arts Department from the University of Florida’s Department of Journalism with permission from University of Florida professor David Carlson. (http://www.jou.ufl.edu/academic/jou/honesty/).

-You should consider this plagiarism policy as the law of the Pierce College Media Arts Department.
-The Media Arts Department also abides by the Pierce College Standards for Academic Dishonesty, which can be found in the Pierce College Catalog.
+You should consider this plagiarism policy as the law of the Pierce College Media Arts department.
+The Media Arts department also abides by the Pierce College Standards for Academic Dishonesty, which can be found in the Pierce College Catalog.

-Click HERE to download the department policies.
+Click here to download the department policies.